s4ke/Master-Thesis/src/md/069-conclusion.md

 The only difficulty we currently have in terms of PArrows' generality is that the implementations differ in their behaviour of `parEvalN`.
-Because of this, the GpH, `Par` Monad and the experimental Cloud Haskell versions of `parEvalN` do not work in a manner that is compatible with the topological skeletons we showed in this thesis.
+The GpH, `Par` Monad and the experimental Cloud Haskell versions of `parEvalN` do not work in a manner that is compatible with the topological skeletons we showed in this thesis.
 Even though we provided a work-around for the sake of compatibility